 ADSL Broadband is fast, reliable, and available at most places in New Zealand.
-It can be bundled with a home phone or on it's own (called 'Naked').
+ADSL can be bundled with a home phone or used on it's own (called 'Naked').
 ADSL stands for "Asymmetric Digital Subscriber Line".
 The 'asymmetric' part of the definition means that download speeds and upload speeds are not the same.
-Download speeds are faster than upload speeds.
+In other words, download speeds are faster than upload speeds.

 ADSL was once the most common type of broadband found in New Zealand homes, but that is no longer true.
 Fibre has become the most common type of broadband connection in New Zealand.